rapid7/metasploit-framework/documentation/modules/auxiliary/admin/http/netgear_r6700_pass_reset.md

-## Description
+## Vulnerable Application

 This module exploits a buffer overflow vulnerability in the upnpd daemon (/usr/sbin/upnpd), running on the router Netgear R6700v3, ARM Architecture, firmware version V1.0.4.82_10.0.57 and V1.0.4.84_10.0.58 to reset the password of the "admin" user on affected systems back to its factory default of "password".
 Support for other versions has not been added due to time constraints; users are encouraged to refer to the advisory for details on how to update the offset to the admin password reset functionality to support other firmware versions.